dataallaround/mapCOVID19/README.md

+---
-# COVID-19 Datasets with Coordinates
+title: "COVID-19 Datasets with Coordinates"
+output: html_document
+---

 This repository aims to simply the visualisation of the COVID-19 datasets.
 Data and geometries are provided in the same file and with different formats to immediatly plot the data in R or other softwares for geospatial data.